Marconiusiii/OhCraps/README.md

 #### Working  Bets

-If you've made Place Bets or Hard Ways bets, you can have them Working on the Come Out roll.
+If you've made Place Bets, Lay Bets, or Hard Ways bets, you can have them Working on the Come Out roll.
 Generally, when you make a Place Bet or Hard Ways bet before a Point is established, the bets are Off by default, meaning they will not be affected by the roll of the dice.
 Having your bets "Working" means that you are turning them on and they will be affected by the next roll of the dice.

 #### Proposition Bets